joshbruce/fourth-earth-raw/public/additions/content.md

 Try two semis using a dynamic scale.
 Both are 1.
 Both cause 1 damage to each other.

 Try two semis using a static scale.
 Both are 50.
 Both cause 50 damage to each other.
+Or, the scales are compared to wind up with a ratio of 1 to 1 (shame result as the dynamic scale).
 (Scale might be used as part of resistance when using a static scale.)

 ### Stance